Experior Financial Group Logo

 Canadian Prescription Drug Insurance Plans

 An Experior associate has access to more than 25 companies.
 Those associates receive updates and training with those companies regularly, so they are always familiar with the most recent plans to secure the client the best prescription drug coverage possible.
 Experior also offers employer sponsored group insurance for employees and their families.
 There is no out of pocket cost for our services.
 With the industry-wide response to COVID-19, we can meet with you virtually if you prefer.
-Many of our plans will cover expenses due to COVID-19 or other critical illnesses.
+Many of our plans will pay expenses due to COVID-19 or other critical illnesses.
 If this is a concern of yours, please make sure to check with your agent on this point specifically.

 Life insurance for children